madgamesdev/RockPaperScissorsCPP/README.md

-You are free to do whatever you want with this project
+You are free to do whatever you want with this project.
+Made this 'cause I was bored